UCHMS19-20/Emu-vs-Aussies-Final-Project/README.md

 ## Description

-In this game you have the ability to create and control as many emus as your money allows to crush the Australian competition.
-This games should take about 2-7 minutes for an average game.
-All te directions are included inside of it hopefully the game is enjoyable to play.
+In this game you have the ability to create and control as many emus as your money allows in order to crush the Australian opposition.
+For a game length of 2-7 minutes you will do your best to avenge our fallen emu in the 1932 Emu War.
+With all the direction included in the game there is no reason to not clone this repository and start playing today!!!

 ## Flowchart Documentation